kniuk/DIY-Head-Tracker/README.md

 # DIY-Head-Tracker
 Head tracker for RC FPV purposes.
-Project father: Denis Frie The purpose of this repository is to make stable platform for future development of the great work started by Denis Frie.
+Project father: Denis Frie.

+The purpose of this repository is to make stable platform for future development of the great work started by Denis Frie.

 ## Basic setup